ronitover/NexoriaHacknight/README.md

    - Inspect the response to verify the model's output and algorithm functionality.

 ## UI Screenshots
-*(Space reserved for UI pictures of sign-in pages, student dashboard, and teacher dashboard)*

-## UI Screenshots

 Below are the UI screenshots of the PeerSkillUp platform: